Print

 5

-Continue adding the lemon juice and vegetable oil in alternating increments, ensuring the mixture is well combined after each addition.
-This process should take around 10 minutes until the desired creamy texture, similar to mayonnaise, is achieved.
-Be patient and take your time to reach the right consistency.
+Continue adding the lemon juice and vegetable oil in alternating increments, mixing thoroughly after each addition.
+This process should take about 10 minutes to achieve a smooth, creamy consistency, similar to mayonnaise.
+Be patient and take your time for the best results.

 6